Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 - If you hit tab while partially typing the desired file name then it will display a list of all the filenames in the directory that hace the overlapping name spellings.

+- When you are the root user nothing in the system will stop you- you wont be asked about any password prompts.

 ## File structure

 - Every file and program on Linux have permissions that can be controlled for a particular user